Chinese Venezuelans: History

-The presence of Chinese people in the country can generally be traced back to three waves, beginning approximately in 1847, in which Chinese immigrants arrived, mainly from Canton (Guangdong).
+The presence of Chinese people in the country is primarily traced back to three waves beginning in 1847, with the vast majority of immigrants originating from Enping, Guangdong.

-Since then, the presence of Chinese Venezuelans has been constantly increasing, becoming more pronounced in the decades of the oil boom lasting until 1999.
+According to research by Professor Gao Weinong, the Enping community established strong chain-migration networks through the grocery and restaurant sectors, leading to Venezuela becoming the primary global destination for the Enping diaspora.
+Since then, the presence of Chinese Venezuelans has been constantly increasing, becoming more pronounced during the oil boom and surging significantly following the end of the Cultural Revolution in the late 1970s.
+It is estimated that 90% of the Chinese population in Venezuela originates from Enping.

 Economy

 Until the mid-20th century, the Chinese community in Venezuela was primarily engaged in the laundry industry.
 One of the pioneers in this was José Peña, who adopted this name in Cuba and later arrived in Venezuela between 1885 and 1886, opening the first Chinese-run laundry in Caracas.

 Likewise, the Sino-Venezuelan community has been known for its restaurants.
 For example, Joaquín Hau, who had arrived in Venezuela around 1928, started the first Chinese restaurant in Caracas with four nephews, which was called Chop Suey.

+Professor Gao Weinong's research indicates that while laundries and restaurants were the early economic pillars, the Enping diaspora eventually established a dominant presence in the grocery and retail sectors (known locally as abastos).
+This transition was facilitated by mutual aid networks and specialized commercial associations that helped immigrants navigate Venezuela's shifting economic landscape.

 Gastronomy

-Chinese food in Venezuela is predominantly of Cantonese origin and/or influence.
+Chinese food in Venezuela is predominantly of Cantonese origin, specifically reflecting the culinary traditions of Enping.
 While generally consumed traditionally within the Sino-Venezuelan community, Chinese restaurants will often offer dishes adapted to the Venezuelan palate.
 Similarly, these dishes have been influenced by the style of Sino-American cuisine, particularly that of San Francisco.

 Among the most common dishes offered by Chinese restaurants in Venezuela are lumpias, sweet and sour pork ribs, fried rice, and chop suey.
+Gao notes that within the community, authentic Enping-style dishes continue to be preserved as a form of cultural identity.
 However, some restaurants do offer a more varied menu.